crashoverride777/swifty-ads/README.md

 This is what is called a shared Banner ad and although not really needed for a spritekit game with 1 view controller this is the correct way to use banner ads in apps with multiple ViewControllers. (https://developer.apple.com/library/ios/technotes/tn2286/_index.html)

-- Step 8: In your viewController write the following in ```ViewDidLoad``` before doing any other app set-ups.
+- Step 8: In your ViewController write the following in ```ViewDidLoad``` before doing any other app set-ups.
 ```swift
 Ads.sharedInstance.presentingViewController = self
 ```

 This sets the presentingViewController property to your current ViewController and inits Ads.swift.
 This step is important because your app will crash otherwise when trying to call an Ad.
 In a spriteKit game this really needs to be called just once since there usually is only 1 viewController.

-NOTE: If your app is not a spriteKit game and uses multiple view controllers than you should ignore this Step and check "not a SpriteKit game?" after reading the rest.
+NOTE: If your app is not a spriteKit game or uses multiple view controllers than you should ignore this Step and check "not a SpriteKit game?" after reading the rest.

 - Step 9: This Step is only needed if your app supports both portrait and landscape orientation.
 Still in your ViewController add the following method.
 ```swift